JustGoodDesign/Docs/GoodDrop.md

 ##Devices Tab##

 Connected devices display in the devices tab.
 Devices can be connected via usb and wireless adb.
-The wireless subpanel connected to Android devices in wireless mode using their IP address and port.
+The wireless subpanel can connect to Android devices in wireless mode using their IP address and port.
 Connected devices can be selected for use in the deploy tab.

 <img src="http://d3j5vwomefv46c.cloudfront.net/photos/large/788474831.png?1373243173"/>